tomehomme/RShell/README.md

 command1 && command2
 //Will run the second command only if the first fails: command1 || command2
-//Will run the command in the background: command1 &
+//Will pipe command1's output into command2:
+command1 | command2
 ```

 ##### Connector order of operations